makersacademy/news-summary-challenge/README.md

 ------
 The main challenge was to try and make a website that would be able to use an API which required an API-key yet would not display it.
 Unfortunately, this was undertaken as a front-end project and was not achieved.
 In order to prevent uploading the API key for the Guardian the `./env` and `bundle.js` were gitignored, yet the API key is ultimately still visibile in the bundled code.
 - Would need to run the a backend server and fetch the data from there in order to avoid the API key being visible.
 A full stack project would be necessary and was out of the scope of this project (goals being making a single page application and fetching and displaying data from an API.)

-## TODO
----
-- [] Need to add a short summary for every news article specific page